lorenzoromani1983/wayback-keyword-search/README.md

 # wayback-keyword-search

 [IMPORTANT NOTE: WAYBACK IS NOW RATE LIMITING.
 THIS TOOL WON'T WORK.
-I'M CHANGING THE WAY IT DOWNLOADS FILES USING WGET INSTEAD OF REQUESTS.
+I'M CHANGING THE WAY IT DOWNLOADS FILES USING A SINGLE SESSION.
 SEEMS WORKING.
 WILL UPDATE WITH NEW VERSION SOON.]

 This tools downloads each page from the Wayback Machine for a specific input domain and saves each page as a local .txt file, so that you can later search for keyword matches within the saved files.